dobrix13/Rufus/README.md

 2. Speak to the Stranger: 1.2.6.1 The mysterious figure in the corner might still hold the key to Rufus's quest.

-3. Exit the Taverne: 1.1 If Rufus feels this place has nothing more to offer, he can leave and seek help elsewhere.
+3. Exit the Taverne: 1.2.6 If Rufus feels this place has nothing more to offer, he can leave and seek help elsewhere.

 What will Rufus choose next?

 ---

-### Scenario 1.2.6.1: Returning to the Taverne (Continued)
+### Scenario 1.2.6.1: Returning to Stranger

 Rufus tries to speak to the stranger without buying a drink, the drunk stranger's demeanor turns deadly.
 Annoyed by the disturbance, the stranger suddenly springs to life, revealing a hidden dagger.
 With a swift and lethal strike, the stranger kills Rufus for disturbing him.